 2. Repair Any Damage

 After you clean the surface and have a blank slate in front of you, you will see empty concrete decks or floors.
-It is so open that you will be able to see even thin, slight cracks and creases.
+It is so open that you will be able to see even thin, slight cracks, leaks, and creases.

 With the emergence of these minor issues and fissures on the slab, a repair must follow.
 Resurfacing right away will not be effective.
 Before the significant process, you need to fix and mend minor issues first.
 Only then can you assure to have an effective resurfacing later.